Patience D. Roggensack

-Patience Drake "Pat" Roggensack (born July 7, 1940) is a retired American attorney and jurist.
+Patience Drake Roggensack (née Drake; born July 7, 1940) is a retired American attorney and jurist.
 She served as the 26th chief justice of the Wisconsin Supreme Court from 2015 to 2021.
 Concurrently, she served for 20 years on the high court, from 2003 through 2023.

 Early life and career

-Roggensack was born in Joliet, Illinois.
-She graduated from Lockport Township High School in Lockport, Illinois; she then received her bachelor's degree from Drake University in 1962, and her Juris Doctor degree from the University of Wisconsin Law School in 1980.
-Roggensack then practiced law in Madison, Wisconsin, for 16 years, including at DeWitt Ross & Stevens S.C.
+Patience Drake was born in Joliet, Illinois.
+She graduated from Lockport Township High School in Lockport, Illinois; she then received her bachelor's degree from Drake University in 1962.
+After this, she worked at several universities as a research assistant before attending the University of Wisconsin Law School, where she graduated with a Juris Doctor degree in 1980.

+After graduating law school, Roggensack practiced law in Madison, Wisconsin, for 16 years.
+This included work at the firm of DeWitt Ross & Stevens S.C., where she served as co-chairwoman of the litigation section.

 Judicial career

+In 1995, Roggensack unsuccessfully ran for the Wisconsin Supreme Court.

-Roggensack was elected to the Wisconsin Court of Appeals in 1996, narrowly defeating Milwaukee attorney Erica Eisinger in the spring general election.
+In 1996, Roggensack was elected to the Wisconsin Court of Appeals, narrowly defeating Milwaukee attorney Erica Eisinger in the spring general election for a seat being vacated by outgoing justice Paul C. Gartzke.
+The victory was narrow, coming after a heated race.
+Roggensack lost in Dane County, but won in the other counties in the district (aided by effective television advertisements run by her campaign).
 She served seven years on the Court of Appeals District IV, which was composed of most of central and southwestern Wisconsin, being reelected in 2002 without opposition.

 Roggensack was elected to the Wisconsin Supreme Court in 2003, defeating Barron County Circuit Court Judge Edward R. Brunner.

 Roggensack was elected Chief Justice of the Wisconsin Supreme Court by her peers on April 29, 2015, following the certification of votes from the April 2015 election.
 Voters approved an amendment to the state constitution that changed the way the chief justice of the Supreme Court was selected.
 Previously, the justice with the most seniority held the position, but the amendment allowed court members to choose the chief justice.

 Following the justices' election of Roggensack as chief justice, former Chief Justice Shirley Abrahamson filed a federal lawsuit challenging the implementation of the constitutional amendment, which was heard on May 15, 2015.
 Five of the seven justices asked the federal judge to dismiss Abrahamson's lawsuit.
 On May 15, 2015, the federal court denied Abrahamson's request for immediate reinstatement as chief justice.
 U.S. District Judge James D. Peterson determined there was no harm in Roggensack serving as chief justice while Abrahamson's lawsuit continued.

 Justice Roggensack ultimately relinquished the job of chief justice in April 2021, backing the election of Justice Annette Ziegler as the 27th Chief Justice of the Wisconsin Supreme Court.

 In June 2021, the Wisconsin Supreme Court rejected a ban on absentee-ballot drop boxes.
 Roggensack dissented from the majority, voting to uphold the ban on absentee-ballot drop boxes, arguing there was a need for "judicial resolution by the Wisconsin Supreme Court before the 2022 elections begin."